 Clear consequences: Be clear about consequences from Day 1, and enforce them consistently.

-Managing employees also requires the understanding of a few key concepts to inspire extraordinary performance.
+Managing employees also requires understanding a few key concepts to inspire extraordinary performance.

 “As a leader, if we understand this, we can also understand how to not put too much stress on ourselves, and how to keep the relationships healthy.
 They know their role, you know your role, and we understand why people are the way they are,” McFarlane explains.